ajmorris/compass/README.md

 ### Node, NPM and Grunt

-Finally, Compass requires Node.js to run the Grunt task runner, so [download Node.js](http://nodejs.org/download/) and install it.
+Finally, Hoaloha requires Node.js to run the Grunt task runner, so [download Node.js](http://nodejs.org/download/) and install it.

 Some Grunt tasks use external command-line applications, so you'll need them installed as global (not specific to this project) Node.js packages.
 Open up a terminal and run the following.
 You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.